Our posts may contain affiliate links.

 - One-way cruises usually visit the same ports as a roundtrip with the added bonus of embarking (or disembarking) from Anchorage.
 We did a one-way cruise to Anchorage out of Vancouver BC and it included two amazing days visiting glaciers.

 If possible, I highly recommend doing a one-way cruise at some point and adding on a cruise tour.
 Alaska is MASSIVE and a roundtrip cruise will only give you a glimpse of the southeastern part of the state.

 Is it going to be cold?
 Summer in southeast and south central Alaska is fairly mild with daytime highs reaching the mid 60’s during the day and dipping into the mid 40’s at night.
 Growing up in Anchorage, I distinctly remember days in the 70’s during the summer.

 After four Alaska cruises, we’ve seen a mix.
 Days can start foggy and chilly and end being mild and sunny.
 We’ve had days with gorgeous sunny weather where we were sitting on deck in port wearing t-shirts and shorts.
 Granted, we are from Seattle so our idea of warm starts at about 60 degrees.
-I am certain someone from Phoenix would have been cold.

 If your cruise includes a glacier day, you will definitely want gloves and a hat.
 Even on sunny days, glacier cruising is cold, especially in the morning.